Selection cropping in the Blazor Image Editor Component

 Maintaining original image size during cropping

-In the image editor, when an image is cropped, it is usually enlarged or scaled to improve visibility within the user interface.
-If you want to prevent this scaling and maintain the original cropping size, you can bind to the Cropping event and set the PreventScaling value to true.
-This not only keeps the image size consistent during cropping but also ensures that the saved image retains its original cropping size without being enlarged.
+In the image editor, a cropped image is typically enlarged or scaled for better visibility within the interface.
+To prevent this scaling and maintain the original cropping size, bind to the Cropping event and set PreventScaling to true.
+This preserves the image size during cropping and ensures the saved image retains the original cropping size without enlargement.

 @using Syncfusion.Blazor.ImageEditor